Our Jacobins: a Smorgasbord of News

 And they

-And that's what Sorrell saw that better than all the conservatives combined.
+have the majority of prosecutors.
+And that's what Sorrell saw that better than than all the conservatives combined.

 He saw that you could affect change through the courts in a way you could not through the Congress or the executive even.
+And that's why he got elected all of these local and state prosecutors.

-Take George Sorrells out of the equations and there is no Letita James or Alvin Bragg.
+Take George Sorrells out of the equations, and there is no Letita James or Alvin Bragg

+or Fannie Willis.
 They just wouldn't exist.

-So the courts are where the left sees that social, cultural, economic, political change can take place.
+And so they understand that, and I think we don't.
+So the courts are where the left sees that that social, cultural, economic, political change can take place.

 And they feel that the law schools are turning out prosecutors, judges,

 defense attorneys that reflect a unanimously left-wing point of view.
+Right.

-And that's why it's the final thing I'll say, and this is why I have such contempt for the Never Trumpers, to the degree that any of them still swear, like George Will, that they are conservatives.
+And that's why it's the final thing I'll say, and this is why I have such contempt for the Never Trumpers.

-Whatever damage they think that Donald Trump does by his crude behavior pales in comparison with empowering or directly aiding a democratic administration, whether at the state or federal level, to be elected, because what they are doing is getting
+Whatever damage they think that Donald Trump does by his crude behavior pales in comparison with empowering or directly aiding a democratic administration, whether at the state or federal level, to be elected, because what they are doing is getting thousands of federal and state judges who are on the left, who believe in critical legal theory,

-critical critical race theory, into positions of power to affect social change that will not be conservative.
+critical race theory, into positions of power to affect social change that will not be conservative.
+And that's what's happening.

+Exactly.
 And that's why, and it sets a message.

 I think everybody realized that deterrence makes the world go around.